vidaxl-com/cowlog/README.md

 ## Motivation

-- Server side applications tend to pollute the console still sometimes you want to use console.log, and not solely use the amazing debug mode of the node.js But it is HARD to spot out your debug messages, of course there are tricks to work wiht it, with CowLog it will be obvious.
+- Server side applications tend to pollute the console still sometimes you want to use console.log, and not solely use the amazing debug mode of the node.js But it is HARD to spot out your debug messages, with th usage of CowLog it will be obvious.

 - CowLog can help you refactoring your code faster. it runs on every node.js environment >= 4.0.0

-## Installation
-In case the npm.vidaxl.com is not accessible (as it is now) go to the `mode_modules` directory create the `@vidaxl` directory within this new directory `git clone ssh://git@192.168.11.226:7999/npmlib/cowlog.git` then `cd cowlog;` after `npm install`.

-According to the examples, you can use it.

 ## Usage